hvmerode/junit-pipeline/README.md

 ```
 The _junit_pipeline_my.properties_ file in this example contains my personal properties.
 The file _./pipeline/pipeline_test.yml_ is the main pipeline file.
 It can be stored in any folder of the code repository.
-It's path is relative to the root of the repository.
+Its path is relative to the root of the repository.
 The main pipeline file may contain references to other template files
 in the repository.
-The __junit_pipeline__ frameworks takes these templates into account manipulation.
+The __junit_pipeline__ frameworks takes these templates into account in pipeline manipulation.
 > Note, that templates in other repositories (identified with an @ behind the template name) are used just as-is.
 > The __junit_pipeline__ framework leaves these templates untouched.

 <br>

 #### Define a command bundle ####
-It is perfectly possible to repeat a certain command in every unit test, but if you, for example, never want to
+It is perfectly possible to repeat a certain command in every unit test, but if you, for example, want to
-execute a certain task, it is also possible to add an action to a command bundle that skips the tasks or
+execute a certain task in all tests, it is also possible to add an action to a command bundle.
+For example, add
-replaces it with a mock script.
+a command that skips a task or replaces it with a mock script.
 In the example below, the template _template-steps_1.yml_ is replaced by
 _template-mock.yml_ for every unit test.
 ```java
 pipeline.commandBundle.overrideLiteral("templates/steps/template-steps_1.yml", "templates/steps/template-mock.yml");